 Some State Universities are Cheaper than Others

 The fact is that there is a great deal of variation in how much it costs state residents to attend their public universities.
-Among the public schools that meet the 50-50 requirements, the total cost of attendance ranges from a low of $16,983 in Wisconsin to a high of $34,598 in Pennsylvania.
-Students in Pennsylvania can pay twice as much to attend their public university as in Wisconsin!
+Among the public schools that meet the 50-50 requirements, the total cost of attendance ranges from a low of $17,114 in Georgia to a high of $35,758 in Pennsylvania.
+Students in Pennsylvania can pay twice as much to attend their public university as in Georgia!

 Of course, as my long time blog readers will know, college tuition is a lot like airline prices, hardly anyone pays full price.
 Therefore, you need to consider average net price to get a better idea of what families are paying.
-The 50-50 public university with the lowest average net price is the University of Texas at Dallas which had an average net price of $9,209.
-The highest was the University of Pittsburgh with an average net price of $24,220.
+The 50-50 public university with the lowest average net price is the University of Washington-Tacoma Campus which had an average net price of $9,410.
+The highest was Pennsylvania State University with an average net price of $25,055.
 We’re still talking about schools in certain states costing twice as much as those in others.

 Differences within the State

 There can be pretty big differences within the state as well.
-In Pennsylvania, there is almost a $10,000 difference between the lowest and highest average net price among 50-50 public universities.
-New Jersey and Massachusetts also had differences of over $9,000.
+In Pennsylvania, there is almost a $12,000 difference between the lowest and highest average net price among 50-50 public universities.
+Arizona, Virginia, New Hampshire, Washington, and New Jersey had differences of over $7,000.

 Be sure to keep in mind that I’m talking about 50-50 schools.
-This means that in 11 states there is actually only one public university that meets the qualification so there aren’t any differences to considered.
-However among the 13 states that have 5 or more such public universities, 5 states, South Carolina, California, North Carolina, Wisconsin, and Ohio, had a difference of less than $5,000 between the lowest and highest average net price.
-In South Carolina, the difference was only $2,116.
+This means that in 14 states there is actually only one public university that meets the qualification so there aren’t any differences to considered.
+However among the 12 states that have 5 or more such public universities, 5 states, South Carolina, California, Wisconsin, New York, and Ohio, had a difference of less than $5,000 between the lowest and highest average net price.
+In South Carolina, the difference was only $3,211.